matloff/imageClassR/README.md

 The package consists of two main function groups (as well as misc. utilities).

+Each function returns an S3 object with various components, including **testAcc**, the error rate in the holdout set.
+Each function also has a paired generic **predict()** function for predicting new images.

 ### drml\*()

 These functions implement an approach we call DR + ML, meaning one